Understanding Win32 App Detection Rules in Microsoft Intune

 <![LOG[[Win32App] ===Step=== Detection rules]LOG]!><time="19:32:56.1219769" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] ProcessDetectionRules starts]LOG]!><time="19:32:56.1229716" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] ProcessDetectionRules Parsing InstallEx...]LOG]!><time="19:32:56.1229716" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] DetectionType 1]LOG]!><time="19:32:56.1239684" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Start detectionManager SideCarProductCodeDetectionManager]LOG]!><time="19:32:56.1249660" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[CheckProductCodeExists fails with product code {CD95F661-A5C4-44F5-A6AA-ECDD91C2413B}, errorCode = 1605, try without brace]LOG]!><time="19:32:56.1259630" date="2-22-2022" component="IntuneManagementExtension" context="" type="2" thread="21" file=""> <![LOG[CheckProductCodeExists fails with product code CD95F661-A5C4-44F5-A6AA-ECDD91C2413B, errorCode = 87]LOG]!><time="19:32:56.1259630" date="2-22-2022" component="IntuneManagementExtension" context="" type="3" thread="21" file=""> <![LOG[[Win32App] Checked ProductCode {CD95F661-A5C4-44F5-A6AA-ECDD91C2413B}, Cannot find, applicationDetected: False]LOG]!><time="19:32:56.1273728" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file="">

-Post installation application detection
+Post-installation application detection

 <![LOG[[Win32App] ===Step=== Detection rules after Execution]LOG]!><time="19:36:24.5691438" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] ProcessDetectionRules starts]LOG]!><time="19:36:24.5691438" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] ProcessDetectionRules Parsing InstallEx...]LOG]!><time="19:36:24.5701379" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] DetectionType 1]LOG]!><time="19:36:24.5711353" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Start detectionManager SideCarProductCodeDetectionManager]LOG]!><time="19:36:24.5721336" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Equal: actualValue: 26.0.14610, compareValue: 26.0.14610, applicationDetected: True]LOG]!><time="19:36:24.5721336" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] detectionManager SideCarProductCodeDetectionManager got applicationDetectedByCurrentRule: True as system]LOG]!><time="19:36:24.5731672" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file=""> <![LOG[[Win32App] Completed detectionManager SideCarProductCodeDetectionManager, applicationDetectedByCurrentRule: True]LOG]!><time="19:36:24.5731672" date="2-22-2022" component="IntuneManagementExtension" context="" type="1" thread="21" file="">